-In 2006 the first adipose-fin clipped Coho was detected on May 2nd, with several others being detected between May 2nd and May 8th: all prior to the first official release date provided by the two hatcheries.
-Based on historical trap catch efficiencies for marked Coho, and the proportion of time that was actively sampled during this pre-release period, it is likely that 6,510 marked Coho smolts passed by the trap site in the week prior to the first release of marked Coho.
+In 2007 the first adipose-fin clipped Coho was detected on May 16th, with several others being detected between May 16th and May 18th: all prior to the first official release date provided by the two hatcheries.
+Based on historical trap catch efficiencies for marked Coho, and the proportion of time that was actively sampled during this pre-release period, it is likely that 7,283 marked Coho smolts passed by the trap site in the two days prior to the first release of marked Coho.

 This information makes the mark-recapture calculation prone to bias if these additional fish are not added to the 'official' release numbers.
-However, it is difficult to know whether more Coho from this unofficial release might still remain upstream of the trap on May 9th when the first official release occurred.
-Consequently, even adding this estimated group magnitude is likely to result in a small underestimate of the true number of marked fish released, which will mean an overestimate of the true recapture rate in 2006, and this will causes a small bias in the final estimate of unmarked Coho passing the trap site.
+However, it is difficult to know whether more Coho from this unofficial release might still remain upstream of the trap on May 18th when the first official release occurred.
+Consequently, even adding this estimated group magnitude is likely to result in an underestimate of the true number of marked fish released, which will mean an overestimate of the true recapture rate in 2007, and this in turn will cause a bias in the final estimate of unmarked Coho passing the trap site.